We’re not seeking to reinvent filmmaking or journalism.

 Prior to that, Marc was a Central Asia correspondent for a series of European media (TV, radio & print).
 He reported from countries such as Pakistan, Afghanistan, the Central Asian Republics, South Caucasus, Mongolia and Russia.

 Marc graduated in economics from the University of St. Gallen, Switzerland.
-He speaks five languages, including decent Russian and Farsi. (one-page CV)
+He speaks five languages, including decent Russian and Farsi.
+One-page CV (in English) / CV en français / Radio interview (français)

 Founder & Director